ctglab/ReViewCNV/README.md

 ### How to use the app
 <p align="justify">
 The animated gifs below illustrate how the app works.
-The first one shows how to upload the input files in the app_CNV_tsv.R, while the following gifs show the app functionalities for the app_Excavator2.R,  they are almost the same in the app_CNV_tsv.R.
+The first one shows how to upload the input files in the app_CNV_tsv.R.
+The other gifs show the app functionalities for the app_Excavator2.R, they are almost the same for the app_CNV_tsv.R.
 </p>

 <br/>